 Remote health workforce safety and security has been a long-standing concern for all governments and employers.

-The CRANAplus report, the Remote Health Workforce Safety & Security Report
+CRANAplus released the first resource, the Remote Health Workforce Safety and Security Report: Literature Review

 report, in January 2017.
 The Report makes 31 recommendations to improve safety and security for the remote area health workforce, focusing on issues that can be responded to positively and at limited cost, such as repair and maintenance of facilities, accommodation and equipment, and remote area nurses being accompanied when responding to call-outs.

 The second resource, the Safety and Security Guidelines for Remote and Isolated Health, was released in May 2017.
 The guidelines provide examples of activities that can be implemented by employers, service providers, communities, clinicians and other stakeholders to establish and maintain safe and effective operating systems in remote health services.
 They identify seven safety and security priority areas, each of which is to be considered through the lens of the individual, the team, the employer, the infrastructure, the environment and the culture and community.
 Although developed primarily for small remote towns and communities, the guidelines can be contextualised to any area or industry that requires health service provision in an isolated setting.

 Further information on the CRANAplus Safety and Security in Remote Healthcare project can be found on the CRANAplus website.